 How to Save Money When Shopping for Home Insurance

-Shopping for homeowner insurance is one of those nagging home buying details that sometimes manages to slip through the cracks.
-It’s not unusual for insurance agents to receive last-minute frantic phone calls from the title and/or escrow companies requesting a home insurance binder so the deal can close.
+Shopping for homeowners insurance is one of those nagging home buying details that sometimes slips through the cracks.
+It’s not unusual for insurance agents to receive last-minute frantic phone calls from title and escrow companies requesting a home insurance binder so the deal can close.

-Your insurance agent needs extensive information from you to quote you the best rate for your policy.
+Your insurance agent needs extensive information to quote the best rate for a policy.
 To determine the insurability of the home you plan to buy, an agent will ask:

 - When was the home built?

-- How old is the plumbing and electrical?
+- How old are the plumbing and electrical systems?

 - What type of roof?

 - What’s the square footage?